alloademola/project-6/README.md

  we need to run this command

  sudo setsebool -P httpd_execmem 1

  after this is done ,  we need to restart the Restart Apache using the below cammand But before that, let us check the status

  let us run this command

+ sudo systemctl start httpd

   sudo systemctl status httpd

  <img width="1046" alt="Screenshot 2023-02-03 at 14 03 31" src="https://user-images.githubusercontent.com/118350020/216610438-11938f3f-1560-4029-9855-b5c31180ff54.png">